 When Coronavirus made it to the United States, I worried about my dad.
 He’s a lifelong smoker over 60.
 But I haven’t checked on him, because my sister and I haven’t spoken to him in over a year.
 That time has been uneventful, besides us each getting a message from him on Thanksgiving.
 I thought … Continue reading Staying Estranged in a Global Pandemic

 Boundaries take practice, especially when you have a history of trauma.
 Being a survivor of abuse can make the inner alarm bells malfunction -- they either don't go off at all because mistreatment has been normalized, or they go off at the slightest whiff of something that reminds you of a past traumatic experience.
 This … Continue reading Practicing Boundaries After Trauma

 In theory, every single person would benefit from regular therapy.
 Just like you get an annual physical to check your blood work for issues you can't see, like cholesterol, blood sugar, inflammation, and more, a regular check-in with a therapist can help you maintain healthy levels of psychological self care.
 When I meet with my … Continue reading Why you need to go to therapy, and why you probably can’t

 When I turned 25, I made a five year plan.
 Become debt free and a mother by 30, in April 2018.
 I am now 31 and neither of those things happened.
 In fact, as 30 approached, I was facing a lot of other huge life circumstances.
 In August 2016 I got married and immediately started … Continue reading There’s no timeline on healing or love

 I recently did something that I thought would be silly, or selfish, or outlandish.
 I wrote a manual on how to love me.
-It gives the basics about me and my background, includes a list of my favorite things, discusses how to best communicate with me, describes how I interact within each of the … Continue reading How to ask for the love you need
+It gives the basics about me and my background, includes a list of my favorite things, discusses how to best communicate with me, describes how I interact within each of the five … Continue reading How to ask for the love you need